openconfig/reference/rpc/gnmi/gnmi-specification.md

 ### 3.4.6 Deleting Configuration

 Where a path is contained within the `delete` field of the `SetRequest` message, it should be removed from the target's data tree.
 In the case that the path specified is to an element that has children, these children MUST be recursively deleted.
 If a wildcard path is utilised, the wildcards MUST be expanded by the target, and the corresponding elements of the data tree deleted.
-Such wildcards MUST support paths specifying a subset of attributes required to identity entries within a collection (list, array, or map) of the data schema.
+Such wildcards MUST support paths specifying a subset of attributes required to identify entries within a collection (list, array, or map) of the data schema.

 In the case that a path specifies an element within the data tree that does not exist, these deletes MUST be silently accepted.